lyteword/chspurgeon-tod/volume-7/psalm-132.md

 **Verse 9.** Consider,

-1\.The importance of a righteous ministry in the church.
+1\.
+The importance of a righteous ministry in the church.

-2\.The connection between such a ministry and a joyous people.
+2\.
+The connection between such a ministry and a joyous people.

-3\.The dependence of both on the gracious working of God.— *J. F.*
+3\.
+The dependence of both on the gracious working of God.— *J. F.*

 **Verse 9.** (*second clause* ).

-1\.Saints.
+1\.
+Saints.

-2\.Shouting.
+2\.
+Shouting.

-3\.Explaining—"for joy."
+3\.
+Explaining—"for joy."

-4\.Encouraging—"Let thy saints shout."
+4\.
+Encouraging—"Let thy saints shout."

 **Verse 9.** (*second clause* ).—The connection between holiness and joy.

 **Verses 9, 16.** *The Spiritual Vestry.*

-1\.The Vestments:
+1\.
+The Vestments:

 a) Righteousness; for which the costliest stole is a poor substitute.

 b) Salvation: learning, oratory, etc., of small account in comparison.

-2\.The Procuring of the vestments:
+2\.
+The Procuring of the vestments:

 a) Must be from God.

 b) Earnest prayer should constantly arise from all saints.

-3\.The Robing:
+3\.
+The Robing:

 a) By God's own hand!